marvellous-anaele/marvy-theanalyst/README.md

 ## This is Marvellous Anaele.

-## I am a Chemical Engineer who has delved into Data Analyst/Business Analyst.
+## I am a Chemical Engineer who has delved into Data Analytics/Business Analysis.

 - 👀 I’m interested in cleaning, transforming, modelling and analysing data for business insights.
 - 🌱 I’m currently working on different projects to challenge myself and grow my Data Analytics Skills.